dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Persistance/ReadMe.Persistence.md

 ZiggyCreatures.FusionCache.Backplane.StackExchangeRedis
 ```

+## Cache and Repository Pattern

+In order not to involve any caching logic directly into repositories, we use decorator pattern and decorate repositories with cached repositories.
+See "CachedProductRepository".

+Moreover, we use caching in "ReferenceValidationPipeline".

 ## Indexes on ValueObjects with Owned Types

 There is no support in Entity Framework Core 7 to create unique indexes on multiple columns that are represented by ValueObjects.